sikdarsaurav10/UserManagmentSystem/README.md

 4. Activate the virtual environment:

+  a.
 On Windows:
       .\env\Scripts\activate
+  b.
 On macOS and Linux:
       source env/bin/activate

 5. Install project dependencies from the requirements.txt file: pip install -r requirements.txt

 Running the Project:
-1. Navigate to the driver app directory: cd user_management_system
+1. Navigate to the driver app directory: cd userManagementSystem cd user_management_system

-2. After installing the dependencies, migrate the database using the following command: python3 manage.py makemigrations python3 manage.py migrate
+3. After installing the dependencies, migrate the database using the following command:( if the sqlite db does not have the table, by default it is already present ) python3 manage.py makemigrations python3 manage.py migrate

-3. (Optional) Import initial data into the database from input_data.json: python3 manage.py import_data input_data.json
+4. (Optional) Import initial data into the database from input_data.json: python3 manage.py import_data input_data.json

-4. Start the development server: python3 manage.py runserver
+5. Start the development server: python3 manage.py runserver

-5. Open your web browser and navigate to http://127.0.0.1:8000/ to access the user management application.
+6. Open your web browser and navigate to http://127.0.0.1:8000/ to access the user management application.

 Contributing:
 If you'd like to contribute to this project, please follow these guidelines: